Jagerziel/Workout_Planner/README.md

 ## Definitions
 - Any folder in the screens menu are sub-screens of the primary screen
-- Any component with the word 'shell' included is a component that contains the outside divs of a child component
+- Any component with the word 'shell' included is a component that contains the outside divs and the parent of a child component
 - Any component with the word 'item' included is a component that handles data mapped from an array

 ## Folder Arrangement
 - **public:** contains all images and svgs
-- **assets:** *not used*
+- **assets:** *not used - all items that would typically be contained in assets have been put in public*
 - **components:** contains all components that are part of a screen.
 This could be a navbar, directory, workout item, etc.
 - **data:** contains raw data for application
 - **hooks:** contains custom hooks or 3rd party hooks (such as Framer Motion)